andrefellipe/andrefellipe.github.io/content/16SpiderManS05.rst

 .. class:: center

-*"This is starting to sound like a bad comic book plot" - Spider-Man*
+*"This is starting to sound like a bad comic book plot." - Spider-Man*

 **Story by**: John Semper.